 In the advanced settings, you can control/modify your Z offset, maximum velocity, acceleration, jerk, and esteps/mm.
-Once again we highly suggest you not modify the configuration settings unless you are certain it is necessary.
+We highly suggest you not modify the configuration settings unless you are certain it is necessary.
 Making incorrect adjustments of these settings can have adverse affects on your prints, and potentially damage your machine.